 Let’s talk tricky knits….you know, the slinky, the diablo, the jersey that curls at the edges, lightweight t-shirt jersey, viscose jerseys…..
 All those ones that make you either want to run away and hide and never use them; or make you swear a lot whilst you’re sewing with them!
+Don’t fear, we have all the tips on how to tackle those tricky knits and how to sew with knits.

 But never fear, we are going to give you our Top 10 Tips to help you sew with these nightmare fabrics (you can do it!).
 And the best thing is that these are all tips for sewing on a regular sewing machine!